termsite/HTML-CSS-Course-Free/README.md

 **View the course on my** [Github Pages Website]()

 **If you want to keep the course going then please<br>
-consider donating to me on PayPal:**
+consider donating to me on CashApp: Contact me and i'll send my CashApp.**